kennycason/cellular-automata-pokemon-types/README.md

 This demonstration is a CA that simulates three balanced Pokemon types battling against each other.

-Balanced meaning that Type A can beat B, and only B. Type B can beat C, and only B. So on and so forth.
+Balanced meaning that Type A can beat B, and only B. Type B can beat C, and only C. So on and so forth.

 ### Rules for 3 Type Simulation